Unfaithful (2002 film): Post-production

 Lyne shot five different endings to Unfaithful based on his experiences with Fatal Attraction, whose initial ending was rejected by the test audience.
 According to Lyne, he had some debate with the 20th Century Fox officials, who wanted to "make the marriage gray, the sex bad.
 I fought that.
 I tried to explore the guilt, the jealousy—that's what I'm interested in."
 The studio did not like the film's "enigmatic" ending, which they felt failed to punish crimes committed by the characters.
 It imposed a "particularly jarring 'Hollywood' final line", which angered Gere.
+Fox preferred the ending where all the moral and narrative issues were tied up.

 Following negative reactions from test audiences, the studio reinstated the original ending; a few weeks before the film was to open in theaters, Lyne asked Gere and Lane to return to Los Angeles for reshoots of the ending.
-Lyne claimed that the new ending was more ambiguous than the original and was the original one by screenwriter Alvin Sargent.
+Lyne claimed that the new ending was more ambiguous than the original and was the original one by screenwriter Alvin Sargent and close to the original film's.
 Lyne also thought the new ending "would be more interesting and provoke more discussion", saying he intentionally "wanted to do a more ambiguous ending, which treats the audience much more intelligently".